apetwal/dialogue-genrator/README.md

 The repository includes the following files:

 MileStone2

-    - Hallucination_Classification.ipynb: This Jupyter Notebook contains the code for training a Hallucination classifier using the Roberta-base model.
+    -Hallucination_Classification.ipynb: This Jupyter Notebook contains the code for training a Hallucination classifier using the Roberta-base model.
 This serves as a Basseline for future Models

+    -BEGIN_Classifier_Roberta_Sequence.ipynb: This Jupyter Notebook contains the code for training a classifier using the Roberta-base model to classify BEGIN embeddings in the  dataset.

+    -VRM_Classifier_Roberta_Sequence.ipynb: This Jupyter Notebook contains the code for training a classifier using the Roberta-base model to classify VRM embeddings in the  dataset.

 MileStone3